vigneshsweekaran/vigneshsweekaran.github.io/content/jfrogartifactory/tutorials/how-to-create-free-account-in-jfrog-cloud.md

-## How to create free account in Jfrog acrtifactory cloud
+## How to create free account in Jfrog artifactory cloud

 ### What is Jfrog Artifactory